miottto/Portfolio/README.md

 ### About me:

 After my graduation in Geography, I started my professional career as an entrepreneur, creating and operating sucessfull bars.
 I have more than 10 years of experience in this field, working with hospitality from end to end.
-During this trajectory, product development and the use and manipulation of data aroused great interest in me.
+During this trajectory, product development and the use of data aroused great interest in me.